Are Wolf Spiders Dangerous?

 Wolf spiders (Family Lycosidae) are generally not considered dangerous to humans, but they can exhibit some behaviors that might be perceived as potentially harmful under certain circumstances.
 Here are several aspects to consider:

 • Venomous Bite: Wolf spiders possess venomous fangs, which they use to subdue their prey.
 While their venom is primarily intended for hunting, it can also be used in self-defense if they feel threatened.
 However, their venom is relatively mild compared to some other spider species, and their bites are rarely considered dangerous to humans.
-In most cases, a wolf spider bite may result in localized pain, redness, and swelling, similar to a bee or wasp sting.
+In most cases, a wolf spider bite may result in localized pain, redness, and swelling, similar to a bee sting or wasp sting.

 • Defensive Behavior: When cornered or provoked, wolf spiders may bite as a defensive reaction.
 Although their bites are not typically dangerous, they can be painful and lead to mild allergic reactions in some individuals.
 People who are allergic to spider venom may experience more severe symptoms, but severe allergic reactions are exceptionally rare.